 Security does not always mean taking defensive actions against cyber threats or use technical tools and techniques that will detect malicious packets or keep track of who is illegally penetrating the system.
-Sometimes, a security professional has to take precautionary measures to safeguard your data from unwanted threats that are not any attack, penetrating or defensive mechanism but simply backing you your daily useful data in some other location.
+Sometimes, a security professional has to take precautionary measures to safeguard your data from unwanted threats that are not any attack, penetrating, or defensive mechanism but simply backing you your useful daily data in some other location.
 In this chapter, you will learn about the different backup approaches.

 Backup As Nested Security Measure

 Every day you heard about any security breach in companies and firms where cybercriminals target data repositories and harm the organization by either stealing them or corrupting them.
-So storing the data in one centric location will lead to this issue to a severe extent.
+So storing the data in a centric location will lead to this issue to a severe extent.
 So, back up your data in clouds or other internal servers in what security professionals recommend.
-So, any ransomware attacks won't affect much by encrypting all the system's data and ask for ransom.
-In that case, you can simply format the system and start all over again and bring your files by retrieving from the backup system.
+Thus, any ransomware attacks won't affect much by encrypting all the system's data and ask for ransom.
+In that case, you can format the system and start all over again and bring your files by retrieving it from the backup system.
 This backup system and their backing up policies vary from one company to the next.

 Major Types of Backup

 There is the most common, major, and popular types of backup are mentioned below:

 As the name suggests, does a full data backup of every single file and a folder as the system is backed up.
 The time required and space is more than other backup types, but the data restoration process for lost data from these back-ups is done faster.

 - Advantage: The entire collection of data and its backup copy is available in one location, and hence, it is easy to manage.